Support the EIC

 This activity involves moderate physical activity in off trail natural habitat areas.
 Wear suitable work clothes that can be scraped and poked by twigs and/or the occasional thorny plant, or have contact with sticky bur seeds.
 A good pair of sturdy work shoes/boots is also a must.
 No sandals, please.

-For more information or to register for Stewardship Saturdays:
+For more information on volunteering or to register for Stewardship Saturdays: